linuxserver/docker-nzbget/README.md

 ### Media folders

-We have set `/movies` and `/downloads` as ***optional paths***, this is because it is the easiest way to get started.
+We have set `/downloads` as a ***optional path***, this is because it is the easiest way to get started.
 While easy to use, it has some drawbacks.
-Mainly losing the ability to hardlink (TL;DR a way for a file to exist in multiple places on the same file system while only consuming one file worth of space), or atomic move (TL;DR instant file moves, rather than copy+delete) files while processing content.
+Mainly losing the ability to atomic move (TL;DR instant file moves, rather than copy+delete) files while processing content.

 Use the optional paths if you dont understand, or dont want hardlinks/atomic moves.